nanoporetech/medaka/README.md

 Medaka can be installed from its source quite easily on most systems.

- > Before installing pomoxis it may be required to install some
+ > Before installing medaka it may be required to install some
  > prerequisite libraries, best installed by a package manager.
 On Ubuntu
  > theses are:
  > * gcc